Stephen Elliott (footballer): Post Playing Career

 After retiring as a player, Elliott spent time working in the media as a football analyst for various outlets.
-He spent time as Head of Academy at Darlington, before he moved on to become Lead Coach of the Under-15 and Under-16 sides at Fleetwood Town.
+He spent time as Head of academy at Darlington, before he moved on to become Lead Coach of the Under-15 and Under-16 sides at Fleetwood Town.
 On 31 January 2024, Elliott was announced as Head of Academy Football at St Patrick's Athletic and also head coach of the club's Under-20 side.

 On 26 November 2024, Elliott was named as manager of League of Ireland First Division club Wexford.

 During his first season as Wexford manager, he placed a strong emphasis on youth development and the integration of academy talent into the senior setup.
 He handed out sixteen senior debuts, including fifteen in the League of Ireland, eight of whom came through the Wexford academy.
-His approach was noted for providing opportunities to young players and strengthening the pathway between the club’s academy and first team.
+His approach was noted for providing opportunities to young players and strengthening the pathway between the club's academy and first team.

 Personal life

 Elliott was born in the North Inner City Dublin area in the Republic of Ireland.
-He is often known by the nickname of Sleeves, which he picked up whilst playing for Sunderland from a phrase he said "Sleeves Up".
+He is often known by the nickname of Sleeves, which he picked up whilst playing for Sunderland from a phrase "Sleeves Up" which he often used.
 He married his long-term partner, Alexa, in 2009, and they now reside on the Fylde Coast with their family.